philgyford/django-ditto/docs/development.rst

 Running the tests in all environments will generate coverage output.
 There will also be an ``htmlcov/`` directory containing an HTML report.
-You can also generaet these reports without running all the other tests:
+You can also generate these reports without running all the other tests:

 .. code-block:: shell